 5. Demand that creditors or landlords remove your Social Security Number (SSN) from all paperwork, and have your original credit report shredded before your eyes.
 They need to keep only your name and credit score.

 7. ID thefts often begin with insiders at retailers who sell the information on customers' checks or credit cards.
-It's better to pay with cash or a debit card (shield your hand from prying eyes while typing in your PIN number).
+It's better to pay with cash or a debit card (shield your typing hand from prying eyes while entering your PIN number).

 8. When writing checks to pay for your credit card accounts, include only the last four digits of your account number so not everyone in the banking system will have access to your complete number.